suspended CVD graphene

 The Nano- and Quantum Electronics group at the Department of Physics of the University of Basel is welcoming applications for an experimental postdoctoral fellowship: www.nanoelectronics.ch

-All members are expected to work in a team and collaborate with other PhD students and postdoctoral fellows within the group and within the NCCR network.
+All members are expected to work in a team and collaborate with other PhD students and postdoctoral fellows within the group and within our network.
 Start of the project is 1st Jan.
-2021 or later.
-The duration is first set to one year with the provision for extensions for further years.
+2022.
+The duration is first set to one year with the provision for an extension for a 2nd year.
 Requirement: you need to have a profound understanding of quantum and solid-state physics, have done a PhD work in the field of low-temperature quantum transport.
 You should be skilled in micro- and nanofabrication and low signal data-acquisition in cryogenic environment down to Milli-Kelvin temperature using dilution refrigerators.
+Experience with microwave techniques would be advantageous.